workspacer/workspacer/docs/content/config.md

 context.WorkspaceContainer.CreateWorkspace("layouts!", new FullLayoutEngine(), new TallLayoutEngine());
 ```

-you can define as many workspaces as you want (given that the workspace container you are using supports it)

-## how do I make workspacer ignore some windows?
-## how do I make some windows always go to a specific workspace?
+## how do I make workspacer ignore some windows? <br/> how do I make some windows always go to a specific workspace?

-by default, workspacer will ignore certain system windows, such as Task Manager and workspacer itself, and will by default route workspaces to the focused workspace on creation. as with most everything else, this is completely customizable via IWindowRouter.
+workspacer will ignore certain system windows, such as Task Manager and workspacer itself, and will by route workspaces to the focused workspace when they are opened. as with most everything else, this is completely customizable via IWindowRouter.

 the default configuration provides the standard set of ignore/routing rules, but more can be added via calls to `AddFilter` and `AddRoute`.